-The question often gets asked, “What does sustainable food mean exactly?”
+The question often gets asked, “What does a sustainable diet mean exactly?”

 Most people seem to agree that when it comes to,